pharringtonp19/mecon/docs/overview/overview.md

 We will have bi-weekly group assignments, two midterms and a final.

-## **Writing Math on a Computer**
+## **Teaching Philosophy**:

-In this course, we will write math on the computer.
-Some people will consider it to be programming.
-But those people would be wrong.
+Ideas are explained at the level of detail so as to enable composition (it should feel like you're [playing with legos](https://youtu.be/Jy5Jw8hNiAQ?t=464)).
+Based on my experience, I found this is best done by writing math on computer.
+Some people will consider this to be programming, but those people would be wrong.
 It's just writing math on a computer.
 On the first day of class, you will learn everything you need to know about writing math on the computer.